-When you spend most of your at work time developing new anti-spyware (like Bitdefender.com) or designing concrete forms (like Logix Insulated Concrete Forms Ltd.); sometimes you just want to leave the city and get into nature.
+When you spend most of your at-work time developing new anti-spyware (like Bitdefender.com) or a flood (remediation) business; sometimes you just want to leave the city and get into nature.
 Peru is a country with a tremendous amount of natural beauty and a rugged landscape, which makes it an ideal place to pursue outdoor activities like hiking.
 If you're planning on doing some hiking while you're in Peru, this article should help get you pointed in the right direction.

 Choosing a trail is an important first step in any hiking excursion.
 Probably the most popular and visually stunning trail is the hike along the Inca Trail to Machu Picchu.
 This trek takes four days - plenty long enough to forget about your daily problems and take in mountains, rivers, and gorge scenery.
 Of course, four days is a long walk for an inexperienced hiker, so there are plenty of shorter day hikes as well.
 Pala Kala near Lima is a difficult walk but is only about 8km, while Lomas de Lucumo is an easy 3 hour walk.